exasol/release-droid/doc/user_guide/user_guide.md

 ## Debugging

-If you need to debug RD, you can adjust Java's log level in file `src/main/resources/logging.properties`.
-The default level for this project is `INFO`.
+If you need to debug RD, you can adjust the Java log level in file `src/main/resources/logging.properties`.
+The default level used by release droid is `INFO`.